justprateek/medic_bot/data/nlu/nlu-med.md

 - exhausted
 - i feel tired
 - i get exhausted in little amount of work
+- i think i have diabetes
+- going through diabetes
+- what to do in diabetes
+- painful diabetes
+- i am suffering from diabetes
+- i have been recently suffering with diabetes

 ## intent:problem_allergy_rhinitis
 - i am sneezing too much